-Some itemized deductions are limited to threshold amounts, and your overall total itemized deductions may be limited by your adjusted gross income.
+Some itemized deductions are limited to threshold amounts and other rules, and your overall total itemized deductions can be limited by your AGI.

-- Health care expenses are only deductible to the extent that they exceed 10 percent of your AGI.
-For example, if your AGI from line 37 of your Form 1040 is $30,000, your threshold for medical expenses is $3,000.
-Only the amount of medical, dental and other health care expenses that exceed this number can be deducted.
+- Health care expenses are only deductible to the extent that they exceed 7.5 percent of your AGI as of 2018.
+For example, if your AGI is $30,000, your threshold for medical expenses is $2,250.
+Only the amount of medical, dental and other health care expenses paid by you that exceed this number can be deducted.

 - Charitable donations are generally limited to no more than 50 percent of your adjusted gross income.
-If you donate stocks, bonds, works of art or other assets on which you would have paid capital gains tax, this drops to 30 percent, but excess charitable contributions can be carried over to future years' tax returns for up to five years.
+If you donate stocks, bonds, works of art, or other assets on which you would have paid capital gains tax, this drops to 30 percent.
+Excess charitable contributions can be carried over to future years' tax returns for up to five years, however.